20 June is World Refugee DayJune 12th, 2020 By Janice Rodrigues

 World Refugee Day

-According to the United Nations High Commissioner for Refugees (UNHCR), the Global Trends Report on Forced Displacement in 2017 (pdf, 6.5MB) showed that 68.5 million people worldwide were displaced by war, conflict, and persecution that year.
-What's shocking is that 52% of this number are children!
+The latest United Nations High Commissioner for Refugees (UNHCR) global trends report shows that 70.8 million people worldwide were displaced by war, conflict, and persecution in 2018.
+What's shocking is that children make up half this number!

 On 4 December 2000, the United Nations General Assembly adopted a resolution to mark World Refugee Day on 20 June each year.